PLCHome/ioBroker.pylontech/README.md

 ### The serial connection cable

 Pylontech has changed the RJ plugs on the batteries over time.
-In the beginning there were no RJ11 or RJ12 plugs like on the telephone.
+In the beginning there were was a RJ11 plugs like on the telephone.
 Now it is an RJ45 like on the network connection.
 The following drawings show a standard nine pin D-SUB female connector on the cable.
-This cable can be easily connected via the USB port with a V24 to USB adapter.
+This cable can be easily connected via the USB port with a RS232 to USB adapter.
 Only the first battery in the array provides all information.
 You only need a cable and a serial port

 #### RJ45